 In the winter, the ICA operates 3 outdoor rinks, all maintained by volunteers.
 We have a rink suitable for any age and skill level, from a full-size rink to the beginner (pleasure) rink.
 The heated Skate Shack has toilet/change rooms and a concession, and is open during peak skating times.

-Construction on Calgary’s Harvie Passage is now complete.
-This design is more resilient and has been designed to withstand volumes of water similar to the those that damaged the previous passage structures.
+The redesigned outdoor space is more resilient and has been designed to withstand volumes of water similar to the those that damaged the previous passage structures.

 Fort Calgary is the birthplace of the city of Calgary, and the original location of the North West Mounted Police fort built at the confluence of the Bow and Elbow Rivers in 1875.
 They offer interactive exhibits, tours, school programs, weekend brunch and so much more.

 There are countless things to do at the Calgary Zoo.
 Highlights include the Penguin Plunge, Destination Africa, the Conservatory & Gardens, and don’t forget dinosaurs in the Prehistoric Park.
 The zoo also hosts several special events throughout the year, including the annual Zoolights in December.